 9.2 Ongoing work of the SWFDP

-9.2.1 The WMO Secretariat facilitates and participates in the various meetings of the SWFDP (e.g. PSG, Regional Subproject Management Team).
+9.2.1 The WMO Secretariat facilitates and participates in the various meetings of the SWFDP (e.g. PSG, Regional Subproject Management Teams).

-9.2.2 It coordinates the work to be done for collecting and distributing the general information about the development of the SWFDP.
+9.2.2 It coordinates the work to be done for collecting and distributing the general information about the development of the SWFDP and its regional subprojects.

+9.2.3 The WMO Secretariat through its Regional Programme (RP) – Regional Offices, including the Programme for LDCs, Voluntary Cooperation Programme (VCP), and the Resource Mobilization Office (RMO), explores seeking extra budgetary funding from donors to support ongoing SWFDP regional subprojects as well as for expansion of SWFDP into other regions.

-9.2.3 At the end of the experimentation phase of the project, the WMO Secretariat assists the Chairperson of the CBS OPAG on DPFS: to inform the relevant WMO bodies about the outcomes of the SWFDP, and to make proposals to facilitate the long-term sustainable operational implementation of the cascading process beyond the experimentation phase of the project.
+9.2.4 At the end of the experimentation phase of the SWFDP regional subproject, the WMO Secretariat assists the Chairperson of the CBS OPAG on DPFS: to inform the relevant WMO bodies about the outcomes of the SWFDP regional subproject, and to make proposals to facilitate the long-term sustainable operational implementation of the cascading process beyond the experimentation phase of the subproject.

+9.2.5 The SWFDP is cross-programme activity lead by GDPFS.
+The WMO Secretariat ensures coordination of GDPFS with other related WMO programmes including AgM, HWR, TCP, MMO, ETR, SAT and WWRP in implementation of SWFDP regional subprojects to ensure that desired, sustainable and relevant outcomes are achievable.

+9.3 The PWS Programme establishes the service delivery component of the SWFDP, including initiation and strengthening of relationships with the target user groups.
+This component of the project is implemented in close collaboration with the staff in NMHSs who have been designated as WMO PWS Focal Points by the Permanent Representatives of the countries involved in the Project.
+The Focal Points possess, to varying degrees, media relation, communication, as well as partnership building skills.
+Within SWFDP, the PWS Focal Points are trained on aspects of PWS that are specific to the Project, focused on delivery of alert and warning service

-9.3 Disaster Risk Reduction (DRR) assessment
+9.4 Disaster Risk Reduction (DRR) assessment